Chapter 6: A Tale of Two Groups#

 3.2 The Formula#

-For each participant, compute \(d_i = \text{after}_i - \text{before}_i\).
+For each participant, compute their difference score: \(d_i = \text{after}_i - \text{before}_i\).

-Where \(\bar{d}\) = mean of difference scores, \(s_d\) = SD of difference scores, \(n\) = number of pairs.
+Where \(\bar{d}\) = mean of the difference scores, \(s_d\) = standard deviation of the difference scores, and \(n\) = number of pairs.

 3.3 Side-by-Side Comparison#